A Day in the Kitchen

 • If adding sweetener to your tea, add it at this point and stir to dissolve.

-• Loosely the measuring cup with a towel and let cool for about 30 minutes.
+• Loosely cover the measuring cup with a towel and let cool for about 30 minutes.
+This helps reduce the chances of a skin forming on top of the tea as it cools.

 • Loosely cover measuring cup with plastic wrap and refrigerate the tea until cold.